 CAD software makes it possible to perform structural, thermal, vibration, motion steady-state, and transient simulations to investigate and diagnose problems.
 This helps to make small changes by iterating the design parameters and seeing improvements.

-The Importance of CAD in Rapid Prototyping
+CAD in Rapid Prototyping and Manufacturing

 In rapid prototyping, designers can bring their imagination and innovative ideas to physical life right the first time without having to make multiple iterations.
 This gives an incredible opportunity for communicating your ideas with colleagues, customers, or even end-users visually and with hands-on experience and getting feedback and design concept proof.